 2) The Discouraged: This person has started down a path, but has not had great success.
 This group is dealing with a fair amount of discouragement and frustration—both their own and their parents’.
 They may not be doing well in class or have not had success finding a job that’s fulfilling.
 They may just realize they do not like their current area of study or their work which had, at one time, been appealing.
 For this group assessing how they are wired and gifted reveals their most effective learning channels to lead to greater academic success and helps open new doors which lead to positive direction and renewed self-confidence.

 3) The Disengaged: This group may seem the least motivated with their studies or future.
 They may prioritize hanging out with friends or playing video games ahead of focusing on their studies or looking for a job.
 For this group, new motivation often grows out of discovering a clearer direction for their future with increased confidence that they truly can be happy and successful in the future.

 One last thing, often students come to their first meeting just to be cooperative, so please don’t worry if you encounter resistance to participating in this process.
 I see that all the time, but these same students invariably leave with smiles on their faces and new confidence about their abilities and their future.

-Download the free “5 Things You Must Know to Have a Career You Love” checklist!
+Download the free “The First 5 Steps to a Career You Love” checklist!